Somerset Keeved cider

 Keeving is an artisan method for making naturally sweetened cider.
 Only cider apples are used; no sugar, no water, nothing else.

-The keeving process involves the formation of a pectin gel, which floats to the top of fresh pressed apple juice in translucent tanks.
+Talking technically, keeving prevents full fermentation by the removal of nutrients.
+This involves the formation of a pectin gel, which floats to the top of fresh pressed apple juice in translucent tanks.
 The gel traps nitrogen and is removed.
 Starved of its essential nutrients, the wild yeast fermentation stops early, leaving natural sugars from the apples themselves to sweeten the cider.